MicrosoftDocs/learn/learn-pr/azure/authenticate-apps-with-managed-identities/includes/2-service-principals.md

 ![Screenshot of adding an application to Azure AD](../media/2-adding-an-app.png)

-The workflow for registering an application in Azure is:<!--CE:Please check which of the following steps/commands should be in bold.-->
+The workflow for registering an application in Azure is:

-- Sign in to the Azure portal, select Azure Active Directory.
+- Sign in to the Azure portal, select **Azure Active Directory**.
-- Select App registrations, and in the top left, select New registration.
+- Select **App registrations**, and in the top left, select **New registration**.
-- Enter a name for the application – a display name for the app that doesn't need to follow Azure naming conventions.
+- Enter a name for the application – this is a display name for the app that doesn't need to follow Azure naming conventions.
 - Supported account types must be specified.
+Choose from:
-Choose from accounts within your company's active directory, accounts in any company's AD using Azure, or any organizational accounts and personal accounts – such as Microsoft or XBox.
+  - Accounts within your company's active directory,
+  - Accounts in any company's AD using Azure, or
+  - Any organizational accounts and personal accounts – such as Microsoft or XBox.
-- A redirect URI is an optional parameter.
+- A **redirect URI** is an optional parameter.
 Two types are available – **Web** or **Public Client**.
 A redirect URI takes the form of a web link (https) but doesn't need to be a valid link unless you're selecting a public client.
 - The application is then registered with Azure AD and has a service principal associated with it.

 ## Assigning application roles

 Azure AD applications must be assigned roles to work with other services, and changes to an application object are also replicated to the service principal.
 The roles assigned to the application determine which permissions and scope the application will ultimately have.
 The scope for permissions can be set at a high level and inherited down – such as subscription level – or at a low level of granularity on a dedicated resource.

 Permissions are inherited down from the level of scope set.
 For example, if you assign the reader role on a resource group, read permissions are assigned to all resources within that group.
 A tenant administrator grants permissions for the application to the entire user directory.

 ![Screenshot of adding a role to an application](../media/2-adding-a-role.png)

-You can use the Azure portal to assign the required roles for your app to access the Key Vault by:<!--CE:Please check which of the following steps/commands should be in bold.-->
+You can use the Azure portal to assign the required roles for your app to access the Key Vault by:

 - Selecting your key vault in the portal.
-- On the left, select Access Control (IAM).
+- On the left, select **Access Control (IAM)**.
-- Select Add a role assignment.
+- Select **Add** from the Add a role assignment pane.
 - Choose the role you need.
-- Leave the default assign access to Azure AD user, group, or service principal.
+- Accept the default **assign access to** option: Azure AD user, group, or service principal.
-- Search for your created application – it won't appear in the drop-down – select it, and then select save.
+- Search for your created application – it won't appear in the drop-down – select it, and then select **Save**.

 ## Managing keys and permissions